 Sure, we all love streaming our music in an instant, but as anyone who’s desperate to hear that arcane track off of that mid-’80s Tom Robinson album knows all too well: it isn’t perfect.
 Sometimes, only the physicsal product will do—and that’s where Amoeba comes in.
 It’s the largest independent record store in the countryight, and the variety of music crammed in here is incredible.
 Plus, the prices are good and the knowledgable staff really care about their music.
 It’s the right place to find CDs and vinyl that you’ve been struggling to find elsewhere.

 Looking for live music?
 Check out the best upcoming concerts.

-One of Los Angeles's most famous thoroughfares, if you’re looking for a joyride, a cruise down Mulholland Drive is essential.
+One of Los Angeles’s most famous thoroughfares, if you’re looking for a joyride, a cruise down Mulholland Drive is essential.
 This is the road of classic make-out points, Hollywood chase scenes and spectacular scenic splendor.
 The whole thing can be drive in its entirity in less than hour, including time to stop at the half dozen or so overlooks to take in the views.
-Just watch how you drive around those bilnd curves, OK?
+Just watch how you drive around those blind curves, alright?